renovate-bot/khulnasoft-lab-_-vulx/docs/docs/target/container_image.md

 Container images have [configuration](https://github.com/opencontainers/image-spec/blob/2fb996805b3734779bf9a3a84dc9a9691ad7efdd/config.md).
 `docker inspect` and `docker history` show the information according to the configuration.

-Trivy scans the configuration of container images for
+Vul scans the configuration of container images for

 - Misconfigurations
 - Secrets